fitbenchmarking/fitbenchmarking/docs/source/users/problem_definition_files/spinw.rst

   to load the data in appropriately in the `wye_function`.

 function
-  The function is defined by a matlab file which returns a SpinW model.
+  The function is defined by one or two matlab files which returns a SpinW model of the foreground or foreground and background repectively.

-  The format is again comma seperated key-value pairs, with the matlab file defined by the variable "matlab_script" and the remaining pairs defining starting values as in the native parser.
+  The format is again comma seperated key-value pairs, with the matlab files defined by the variable "foreground" and "background" and the remaining pairs defining starting values as in the native parser.

+  Examples:
+    Only foreground:
+    .. eg:: function = 'foreground=m_scripts/functions/mftest_gauss_bkgd.m ,height=100,centre=50,sigma=7,const=0,grad=0'

+    Foreground and background:
+    .. eg:: function = 'foreground=m_scripts/functions/gauss.m ,height=1100,centre=66 ,stdev=13; background=m_scripts/functions/linear_bg.m ,bkgd_const=15'

 wye_function
-  The wye_function is defined by a matlab file which returns the `w` (This could be a sqw ,d1d, d2d, d3d and d4d object), `y` (signal), `e` (standard deviation) and the `msk` (This is a n dimensional array which is the same shape as y and e values of the pixels used for the fitting).
+  The wye_function is defined by a matlab file which returns the `w` (this could be a sqw ,d1d, d2d, d3d and d4d object), `e` (this is the standard deviation arrays from the objects), `y` (intensity arrays from the objects), along with a
+  mask array (`msk`) that indicates which elements are to be retained (where elements of msk are true, the corresponding elements of y and e are retained).
 This matlab file takes in the path of the datafile and the path of where the matlab functions are located.

   Explained example of the wye_function: